joe-ervin05/atomicbase/README.md

 ## Why Atomicbase?

 Atomicbase is small but incredibly powerful.
-It gives you the freedom to either embed your sqlite database or manage unlimited databases with ease using Turso.
+It starts with a primary embedded sqlite database.
+You can store all of your data there or you can use it to connect other databases over the network using Turso.
 This makes multi-tenant backends easier than ever before.

+You can also just use the primary database by itself and get similar scalability to Pocketbase.
+This gives you the ability to host all your data in one place but the flexibility to expand if you want or need to.

-Atomicbase is also very fast because it is written 100% in go.
+Atomicbase is also very fast because it is written 100% in go and the primary database doesn't experience any network latency since it is embedded with your server.

 Atomicbase is fully open source and it's single executable includes:
 - A central sqlite database